EverestWorks/EverTerm/README.md

 Use py2exe as:
 'python setup.py py2exe' in the src directory

-Linux binaries are oing to be released, im almost done!!
+Linux bnaries released this friday, im finalizing changes